-The Clitoris, which responds to friction, vibration, and gentle pressure is more densely packed with nerve endings than any other part of the body.
+The clitoris, which responds to friction, vibration, and gentle pressure is more densely packed with nerve endings than any other part of the body.
 The clitoral shaft is external and lives at the top of the vulva, but the entire clitoris extends into the mons pubis.
 Two branches of the clitoral structure, the crura, lie beneath the labia, alongside the vaginal canal.
-The clitoral structure is the anatomical analogue to the penis – complete with engorging tissues and sensitive head.
-And stimulating it is as important to orgasm for most people with vulvas as the shaft and frenulum are for people with penises.
+The clitoral structure is the anatomical analog to the penis – complete with engorging tissues and sensitive head.
+And stimulating it is as vital to orgasm for most people with vulvas as the shaft and frenulum are for people with penises.

-The Vagina, for the purpose of orgasms, has two sections; the two thirds closest to the uterus and the bottom, or distal, third.
+The vagina, for the purpose of orgasms, has two sections; the two thirds closest to the uterus and the bottom, or distal, third.
 The distal third of the vagina responds to friction and pressure.
 The inner two thirds like a feeling of fullness and more firm pressure.
-While some people really like the feeling full feeling from stimulating the inner (upper?) vagina, more people have orgasmic responses from the friction in the distal third.
-The old adage is true…it is the motion, not the size, that leads most people to orgasm.
+While some people really like the feeling full feeling from stimulating the inner or upper vagina, more people have orgasmic responses from the friction in the distal third.
+The old adage is true: it is the motion, not the size, that leads most people to orgasm.

-There are a lot of how-to lists out there for vulva owners looking to increase their orgasmic capabilities, but they mostly can be distilled down to 5 points.
+Many how-to lists are out there for vulva owners looking to increase their orgasmic capabilities, but they mostly can be distilled down to five points.

 - Relax.
-If you are a giant ball of stress and are preoccupied thinking about your to do list or how bad you are at orgasming (by the way, you are fine at it), the likelihood of having an orgasm decreases because your brain isn’t with your body.
+If you are a giant ball of stress and are preoccupied thinking about your to-do list or how bad you are at orgasming (by the way, you are doing great), the likelihood of having an orgasm decreases because your brain isn’t with your body.

 - Practice.
-There’s a reason they call masturbation “playing with yourself.”
+There’s a reason masturbation is called “playing with yourself.”
 It’s supposed to be fun, not work.
-When you have time to dedicate to getting in touch with your body, experiment and figure out what feels good, what gets you off, and what doesn’t work at all.
+When you have time to dedicate to getting in touch with your body, experiment and figure out what feels right, what gets you off, and what doesn’t work at all.

-As a final note, orgasms are wonderful, and if you want them you should have the ability to make them happen.
+As a final note, orgasms are lovely, and if you want them, you should have the ability to make them happen.
 However, that earth-shattering, brain-bending, confluence of chemicals and spasming isn’t all there is to sex, especially sex with a partner.
-Sometimes, sexy time is fun and fulfilling even if an orgasm doesn’t happen.
-It’s up to you, as the boss of your body, to decide that sex is satisfying, whether you get off or not.
+Sometimes, sexy time is fun and fulfilling even if orgasm doesn’t happen.
+It’s up to you, as the boss of your body, to decide that sex is satisfying whether you get off or not.